Chicken & Wild Rice Soup is thick and creamy, but has no cream at all. A lighter but just as decadent-tasting take on the classic!

 This soup would actually be great to use leftover or rotisserie chicken in.
 Thigh meat, chicken tenders, etc, too.
 Whatever you’ve got on hand works!

 Now add 3/4 cup wild rice blend.
 I think this is why Ben loves this soup so much – both he and I are ga-ga for wild rice (there are worse things, right?)

-Here’s the brand I used, which I found in the health food section at HyVee.
-Whatever the brand, be sure to buy a wild rice BLEND and not just straight up wild rice.
+I love using Lundberg Wild Blend Rice for this soup but whatever the brand, be sure to buy a wild rice BLEND and not just straight up wild rice.
 The brown rice in the blend gives the soup a great, chewy texture, whereas the wild rice is a bit heartier and, well, stiff?, for lack of a better word.

-K!
 Pop a lid on the soup pot, turn the heat down to medium-low, then simmer for 40-50 minutes or until the rice is plump and chewy.
 When the rice is ready, stir together 1/4 cup each gluten-free or all-purpose flour and milk (whatever you’ve got in the house) until smooth.
-I like Bob’s Red Mill gluten-free White Rice Flour for thickening soups and sauces.

 Mix it with 3/4 cup more milk (for 1 cup total) then slowly stream it into the soup while stirring.
 This will give the soup a lovely, creamy and thick texture.

 Then let the soup simmer uncovered for 10 minutes.